The Problem With IDG’s Media Conflict of Interests

 We decided to test how many individual tracking items are used on our website versus IDG’s ComputerWorld and CIO.

-The following is the number trackers that were blocked by our tracking blocking browser.
+The following are the number trackers that were blocked by our tracking blocking browser.
 One is Google, which is not related to what the site does.

 We never thought of doing this.